mpi/lodash-is-awesome/README.md

 Remember that all `lodash/fp` functions are auto-curried, so we can pass them subset of parameters, as well as, parameter placeholders `_` and in result we will get new function with some of the parameters fixed.

 The resulting `patch()` is a higher-order function that returns new function that transforms objects based on provided *recipe*.
 Recipes are formulated in a pretty declarative way, by explicitly telling which function use to merge given property.

 **Note**: order of parameters in `_.mergeWith(customizer, object, source)` is a little bit unfortunate, as accepts data (`object`) parameter as a second and not last parameter.
 If it would be the other way we could fully benefit from curring and define `patch` simply as `var patch = _.mergeWith(customizer)`.
-This order of parameters forced us to skip second of its parameter using `_`.
+However, actual order of parameters forced us to skip second of its parameter using `_`.
 Alternatively, we could re-arrange parameters like this:
 ```javascript
 var mergeWithRearg = _.rearg(_.mergeWith, [0, 2, 1]);